Engel Laboratory

 Studying the genetic and epigenetic determinants of sex differences in melanoma progression and outcomes

-We study the genetic, epigenetic and transcriptomic components that drive sex differences in mammals from early embryonic development and across the lifespan.
+We study the genetic, epigenetic, and transcriptomic components that drive sexual dimorphism in mammals from early embryonic development and across the lifespan.

 Our values